joshthrelkeld/eeg_anxiety/README.md

 ## Background

-Built by Josh Threlkeld, USC Neuroscience '25, as part of a portfolio demonstrating competency at the intersection of neuroscience and machine learning.
-The project prioritizes interpretability and methodological rigor over algorithmic novelty — the goal is to understand what resting-state EEG can and cannot tell us about anxiety, not to chase benchmark accuracy.
+Built by Josh Threlkeld, University of Southern California Neuroscience '25, as part of a neuroscience and machine learning portfolio.
+The goal is to understand what resting-state EEG can and cannot tell us about anxiety, rather than chasing benchmark accuracy.